 A woman in Salford has spoken of her anger after a wheel trim on her car was smashed off after driving over a speed bump at just 11 miles per hour.

-Kirstyn Sutton said incident happened on Jubilee Street near Salford Precinct as she was driving to a local supermarket.
+Kirstyn Sutton said the incident happened on Jubilee Street near Salford Precinct as she was driving to a local supermarket.

 She said: “I never usually drive that way to get to Lidl, but the road ahead was blocked so I took the alternative route.